Standard Financial Package for Admitted Students

 About Dr. Bromery

-Randolph W. Bromery received his PhD in geology in 1968.
+Randolph W. Bromery received his PhD in geology in 1968 at JHU.
 He is an accomplished scientist, gifted administrator, and educational statesman.
 Having served as chancellor of the University of Massachusetts at Amherst, president of Springfield College, and several other top appointments, Dr. Bromery also served on the Johns Hopkins Board of Trustees.

 Other Fellowship Opportunities